 Traditionally, Pesto is made with mortar and pestle (from which the name is derived).
 In our modern and frantic age, however, it is more commonly made with a blender.
 The ingredients are always the same: Basil, Salt, Pine Nuts, Parmigiano, Olive oil and Garlic.
-Only the last ingredient is optional, for the people who hate garlic.
+Only the latter is optional, for the people who hate garlic.

 How to make Trofie Pasta

 Trofie is one of the most difficult pasta shape to make by hand (at least for me) and I’m still far far away from perfection.
 But it still tastes good, so it’s enough for now.

 To make them, take a tiny bit of pasta dough and roll it with your hands to make it about 3-4 cm (1.5 in).
 Then place it on the cutting board (preferably a wooden one) and with the side of the hand, roll it sliding from side to side so the pasta will twist.
 If with the hand it’s too difficult, you can try to do the same movement with a butter knife or with a pasta scraper.
 (Check some YouTube videos to help you understand the exact movement).